1. Standard American Beer

 Mouthfeel

 Medium to medium-full body.
 Medium carbonation.
-Smooth.
+Smooth, possibly silky.
 No harshness.
 Light warmth optional.
-The beer should not have a creamy or viscous mouthfeel, an acidic twang, or a raw starch texture.
+The beer should not have a thick, creamy, viscous mouthfeel, an acidic twang, or a raw starch texture.

 Comments